 - Filtration system.
 HEPA filters remove over 99% of dust particles and bacteria from exhaust air, which is vital if you suffer from allergies.
 However, buying a model with a HEPA filter (or buying a filter separately) can add to the cost.
 If a vac doesn’t come with a washable filter, you’ll need to purchase replacements.

 - Bagged or Bagless.
 Bagless models have become very common in recent years, but that doesn’t mean they are always the best option – especially if you suffer from allergies.
 However, buying bags can add to the lifetime cost of the vacuum.

 - Attachments.
 Cheaper vacuums often only come with basic tools – or sometimes no tools at all.
-If you’re looking for a model with a motorised hand tool, for example, you may need to go above the £100 limit.
+If you’re looking for a model with a motorised hand tool for pet hair, for example, you may need to go above the £100 limit.

 Please note: The models listed below were available for under or close to £100 when this article was last updated.
 However, prices change regularly so we make no guarantees as to the current prices of models on this list.